corda/corda/docs/source/blob-inspector.rst

 * ``--format=type``: Output format.
 Possible values: [YAML, JSON].
 Default: YAML.
 * ``--input-format=type``: Input format.
 If the file can't be decoded with the given value it's auto-detected, so you should never normally need to specify this.
 Possible values [BINARY, HEX, BASE64].
 Default: BINARY.
-* ``--full-parties``: Display the owningKey and certPath properties of Party and PartyAndReference objects respectively.
+* ``--full-parties``: Displays the owningKey and certPath properties of Party and PartyAndReference objects respectively.
-* ``--schema``: Print the blob's schema first.
+* ``--schema``: Prints the blob's schema first.
 * ``--verbose``, ``--log-to-console``, ``-v``: If set, prints logging to the console as well as to a file.
 * ``--logging-level=<loggingLevel>``: Enables logging at this level and higher.
 Possible values: ERROR, WARN, INFO, DEBUG, TRACE.
 Default: INFO.
 * ``--help``, ``-h``: Shows this help message and exits.